New to our collection

 • Not IncludedTransfers

-• Not IncludedThe cost of ingredients and beverages for all meals
+• Not IncludedThe cost of ingredients and drinks for all meals, payable locally

 • Not IncludedTourist taxes (tassa di soggiorno) levied by many town councils in Italy.
 The amount varies by location and usually amounts to between €1-€5 per person per night